Wooden sign outside of front stairs to house that says "Beware of spiders"

 What do spiders do for the environment?

-Here’s why we need spiders — and why spider conservation is important:
+Although spiders aren’t everyone’s favorite house guests, they play a critical role in the environment and are worth preserving.
+Here’s why we need spiders — and why spider conservation is so important:

 To prevent famine